Round Steak

 Ingredients

-• 1 large clove garlic smashed with the side of your knife, skin removed
+- 1 large clove garlic smashed with the side of your wide chef knife, skin removed

-• 1 large sprig fresh rosemary or a small bundle of fresh thyme
+- 1 large sprig fresh rosemary or a small bundle of fresh thyme I prefer the rosemary!

 Instructions

-• Place the round steak into a gallon freezer bag, pressing out the air; seal the bag.
+- Place the round steak into a gallon freezer bag, pressing out the air; seal the bag.1 pound round steak

-• Using the smooth side of a meat mallet, pound the steak until thinned to about 1/2-inch in thickness, using the fingertips on your free hand to see where you need to pound next so the meat is even in thickness.
+- Using the smooth side of a meat mallet, pound the steak until thinned to about 1/4-inch in thickness (or just slightly thicker), using the fingertips on your free hand to see where you need to pound next so the steak is even in thickness.

-• Remove the steak from the skillet, placing it onto a cutting board; tent with foil, allowing the steak to rest for 5 mins.
+- Remove the steak from the skillet, placing it onto a cutting board; tent with foil, allowing the steak to rest for 5 mins. **Do not skip this resting period for the round steak so it can be tender and juicy.

 Notes